Flooding - before, during and after frequently asked questions

 If a used sandbag collection service is being offered by your local authority it will be advertised after the flooding incident.
 If there is a possibility of more flooding in the near future then the advice might be to store the sand bags for reuse.
 If you are not able to store full sandbags, then empty the sand into a pile in your yard and store the empty bags undercover ready for refilling.
 The bags will last longer if they are stored in a dry location.

 To dispose of sandbags yourself you can dig the sand into your garden, or take them to a household recycling centre.
 Do not place full sandbags in your wheelie bin, though the sacks can be placed in bins once empty.
-If you moving sandbags which have been contaminated by flood water please ensure you wear gloves and wash your hands thoroughly afterwards.
+If you are moving sandbags which have been contaminated by flood water please ensure you wear gloves and wash your hands thoroughly afterwards.

 Filled sandbags are heavy, and even heavier when wet.
 Please take care when lifting or seek help to do this.